bufbuild/docs.buf.build/docs/configuration/v1/buf-yaml.md

 #### `excludes`

 The `excludes` key is **optional**, and lists directories to ignore from `.proto` file discovery.
-Any directories added to this list will be completely skipped and excluded in the module. **We do not recommend using this option in general**, however in some situations it is unavoidable.
+Any directories added to this list are completely skipped and excluded in the module. **We do not recommend using this option in general**, however in some situations it is unavoidable.

 ### `lint`